What if there was a simple way to supercharge your weight loss — without giving up your favorite foods? Seriously. Say hello to intermittent fasting.

 Photo by Danielle MacInnes on Unsplash

-If you're following Jenny Craig's most effective program ever, Rapid Results Max, you can enjoy our revolutionary Recharge Bar while you're fasting.
+If you're following Jenny Craig's most effective program ever, Max Up, you can enjoy our revolutionary Recharge Bar while you're fasting.
 The Recharge Bar is made with simple, great-tasting ingredients like nuts and honey and is the perfect balance of protein, carbs and fats.
 The bar is designed to keep you in fat-burning mode and curb your hunger while maintaining your fast.
 Learn more about the Recharge Bar here.

 Who shouldn’t try intermittent fasting?